kirangeofran/tp/docs/UserGuide.md

 * A maximum of 1000 copies can be stored, and thus deleted from the library's inventory.
 * Delete does not affect the books currently being borrowed by users, only those currently available in the library's inventory.
-* To completely remove a title from the library, please ensure that all books are returned to the library before deleting all copies in the inventory.
+* To completely remove a book from the library, please ensure that all books are returned to the library before deleting all copies in the inventory.

 Example of usage: